Who doesn't love the comforting aroma of a real book?

 This perfume will have you feel as though you’re browsing the tomes found on a massive carved bookshelf.

-While these are the main notes, they were built around the fresh yet warm scents of sandalwood and cedarwood, before infusing it with black tea and skin musk.
+While these are the main notes, they're built around the fresh yet warm scents of sandalwood and cedarwood, before infusing it with black tea and musks.

 As a unisex perfume, Book is a great gift to your literature-loving friends.

 Dead Writers was designed to evoke the same emotions as sitting in a library as you leaf through the pages of classic literature.